 - Click the Start button from the top.

 - Select Full Migration.

 - Click Start Migration.
-This migration will complete quickly since most data is migrated during the Pre-Stage migration; Office 365 to Office 365 migrations have high bandwidth available.
+This migration will complete fairly quickly since most data is migrated during the Pre-Stage migration; Microsoft 365 to Microsoft 365 migrations have high bandwidth available.

 When all users have been migrated successfully, change over MX records on the DNS provider's portal.
-Also, include the Autodiscover (CName) setting.
+Make sure to include the Autodiscover (CName) setting.